 As a registered childcare provision you must give details of the ‘registered person’ who has overall responsibility for the childcare service you provide.

 Who is the registered person?

-You can register as an individual (for example, in the case of a childminder) or as an organisation (for example, if the setting is run by a committee, or the directors of a company).
+You can register with Ofsted as an individual (for example, in the case of a childminder or sole trader) or as an organisation (for example, if the setting is run by a committee, or the directors of a company).
 If you’re applying as an organisation, then you’ll still be known as the ‘registered person’.

 The registered person is responsible for ensuring that there are suitable people working at the setting, and that the requirements of the Early Years Foundation Stage are met.

 When the registered person is a group of people, they share responsibility for the childcare provision.
 However, the group must appoint a ‘nominated person’ when they apply for registration, who must be a member of the organisation’s governing body, i.e. a trustee (committee member), partner, director or someone in a comparable position.
 This person represents the childcare provision as the main contact with Ofsted.

 Ofsted inspects childcare services at least every four years to see in practice what it is like for a child to attend the setting.
 Ofsted grades the service as either outstanding, good, requires improvement or inadequate.
 If you are a new setting or have re-registered with Ofsted because of a change of premises or status, your first inspection will take place within 30 months of registration.

 Ofsted normally phones settings around midday the day before an inspection, so that the inspector can see the setting as it really is, and to reduce the stress of anticipating an inspection.
 Childminders and group providers who do not operate regularly are usually contacted no more than five days before the inspection to check which days the setting is operating and whether children will be present.